SINS OF THE CITY

 Jay Weiss is a self-made man, worth, DiLorenzo estimates, $10 to $15 million, not counting Turner’s income.
 The two men met in 1975, when Weiss, twenty years old and broke, asked DiLorenzo for a job.
 Weiss went on to make his fortune by leasing small commercial buildings, including about thirty owned by DiLorenzo, and then subletting them.
 One of these is at 1959 Southern Boulevard, the site of Happy Land, part of a row of storefronts that DiLorenzo bought in May 1985, putting $120,000 down on an $885,000 mortgage.
 Three months after the purchase, DiLorenzo “net-leased” the building to Little Peach Realty, one of several corporations owned by Weiss and Morris Jaffe, a former ladies’-hat merchant.
 Net-leasing, which typically involves passing responsibility for upkeep to the net-lessee, is a favorite device for DiLorenzo, who has more holdings than his own employees can sensibly manage.
 Little Peach became the building’s sole tenant for thirty years.

-Of course. for Little Peach to profit on the deal, it needed to find a subtenant willing to pay a higher rent.
+Of course, for Little Peach to profit on the deal, it needed to find a subtenant willing to pay a higher rent.
 In late 1987, Weiss and Jaffe believed they had found such a man in Elias Colon, who would soon convert the second floor of the building into Happy Land.
 By early 1990, Little Peach was charging Colon about two grand a month, plus insurance premiums and real-estate tax.
 Colon was able to draw on the neighborhood’s large Honduran population and fill the club to capacity, which was not difficult—the room’s dimensions were a tiny twenty-two feet by fifty-eight feet, and the ceiling was so low that a person could touch the mirrored ball that spun above the dance floor.
 Unfortunately, though the club appeared to be thriving, Weiss and Jaffe considered Colon a deadbeat.
 In February, one month before the fire, Little Peach alleged that Colon owed almost $15,000 in back rent and insurance, and filed papers to evict him.

 The city of New York also wanted Colon out, but for different reasons.
 Happy Land had a single, unmarked exit door, leading to a narrow staircase.
 There was no fire alarm and no sprinkler system.
 In November 1988, soon after police had arrested three people at the premises for the illegal sale of liquor, the Fire Department issued a vacate order on safety grounds.
 It was sent to DiLorenzo, who says his office passed it on to Little Peach.
 The order was ignored.
 The following July 24, the police made another arrest at the unlicensed bar, and, on the same day, the Fire Department—now apparently aware that Little Peach was in charge of the building—phoned Morris Jaffe to tell him that the vacate order was still outstanding.
 Jaffe reportedly said it would be taken care of.
 At this point, the story of Happy Land was no more than standard fare in the Jay Weiss repertoire: the Daily News investigation later found that eighteen buildings leased by Weiss (and owned by DiLorenzo) had a combined total of 1,241 violations.
 In Manhattan, one of Weiss’s buildings was cited for 119 violations, including lack of smoke detectors and blocked fire escapes.